mhcrnl/ogcalc/doc/gtk-c.rst

    xml = glade_get_widget_tree (GTK_WIDGET (widget));
    pg_val = glade_xml_get_widget (xml, "pg_entry");

-Firstly, the :c:type:`GladeXML` interface is found, by finding the widget tree containing the widget passed as the first argument to the signal handler.
+For :program:`glade`, the first action is to find the :c:type:`GladeXML` object containing the widget tree, passed as the first argument to the signal handler.
 Once :c:data:`xml` has been set, :c:func:`glade_xml_get_widget` may be used to obtain pointers to the :c:type:`GtkWidget` instances stored in the widget tree.

 Compared with the pure C GTK+ application, the code is far simpler, and the signal handlers no longer need to get their data as structures cast to :c:type:`gpointer`, which was ugly.
 The code is far more understandable, cleaner and maintainable.

+However, do bear in mind how a program may misbehave if the interface file is absent, missing widgets, or has widgets of the wrong type but with the same name that you are using.
+All of these could result in run-time crashes or misbehaviour unless precautions are taken.
+In these examples, we have not taken any extra precautions such as ensuring all objects are valid or of the correct type.

 .. _sec-gobject: